Compute Shader

 Overview

-- Builds a compute pipeline
+- Creating a compute pipeline with thread group configuration

 The Renderer Class

-Create a new file Renderers/ComputeShaderRenderer.cs:
+Create the file Renderers/ComputeShaderRenderer.cs:

 namespace ZenithTutorials.Renderers;

-internal unsafe class ComputeShaderRenderer : IRenderer
+internal class ComputeShaderRenderer : IRenderer

 {